pAoOAk14pG/project-1-checkers/README.md

 # Simple Checkers

-A really, _really_ rudimentary implementation of hotseat checkers using JQuery.
+A really, _really_ rudimentary implementation of hotseat checkers using JQuery, with a bit of Bootstrap on the side for miscellaneous elements.
 Play it here: https://paooak14pg.github.io/project-1-checkers/

 ## How to play